medea/medea/README.md

 ### medea.remove(key, callback)

-Removes an entry from the database.
+Removes an entry from Medea.

 `key`: identifier for the item to remove